Wednesday, July 20th, 2011...12:07 am

 How Does the End of Borders Books Relate to Food Trucks?
 I’m Glad You Asked.

-The blogosphere and mainstream media has been recycling the same, poorly-reason analysis about how “unfair” competition from Gourmet Food Truck is “bad for the local economy” and therefore discriminatory regulations that have the effect of limiting consumer choice are developed or maintained.
+The blogosphere and mainstream media has been recycling the same, poorly-reason analysis about how “unfair” competition from Gourmet Food Trucks is “bad for the local economy” and therefore discriminatory regulations that have the effect of limiting consumer choice are developed or maintained.
 Just this week stories coming out of Seattle, Raleigh, Jacksonville, and New York City have regurgitated this theme.
 The complaints are typical — “lower overhead” and “less taxes” (but not lower prices!) are reasons to ban or regulate the trucks out of existence (or at least, off the block).

 As one of the Food-Truck Lawyers, I often have to rebut this argument with simple economic reasoning — which doesn’t always work so well because it is a little on the theoretical and, hence, boring side.
 This week’s liquidation of Borders Group, Inc., and the media and societal reaction to it illustrates why the argument is so wrong and why the advance of food trucks should be welcomed as progress and not fought.